cloudfoundry-community/bosh-softlayer-tools/ci/README.md

   ```
   $ vagrant init softlayer.box
   ```
-  - You can create your own box file by following the README [here](https://github.com/audiolize/vagrant-softlayer/tree/master/example_box) or use the existing [softlayer.box](softlayer.box)
+  - You can create your own box file by following the README [here](https://github.com/audiolize/vagrant-softlayer/tree/master/example_box).
+    Learn more about the box file format [here](http://docs.vagrantup.com/v2/boxes/format.html).

 * Edit the `Vagrantfile` to reflect your specific provider needs:
   ```ruby